 Most laboratory professionals understand that it is imperative to follow the instructions of the manufacturer’s site preparation guide in order to avoid system malfunctions and maximize the throughput and productivity of new sequencers, Gas-Chromatography/Mass Spectrometers (GC/MS) and other scientific instruments.
 Typically, there is a significant investment of capital in the system, its installation and operation.
 Operational costs include reagents, test samples and the scientist man hours.
-Ideally, these systems are set up to operate for five to ten years and even longer, which is extremely important to government agencies and organizations that operate on tight budgets.
+Ideally, these systems are set up to operate (with clean power) for five to ten years and even longer, which is extremely important to government agencies and organizations that operate on tight budgets.
 To help meet the equipment manufacturer’s site preparation recommendations, this paper will focus on often overlooked or misunderstood power quality requirements of laboratory equipment.

 Don’t Take Chances with the Power Grid

 There are a number of important issues that must be addressed by lab professionals weeks before their new equipment arrives to assure smooth implementation.
 One of the most vital issues is to assure that the lab’s AC power is clean and stable to power the new equipment.
-There is often a common assumption that AC power coming from the wall outlet is reliable.
+There is often a common assumption that AC power coming from the wall outlet is reliable (clean power).
 But after one damaging power event, like an outage, one becomes aware of the precarious nature of the power grid.
 Other damaging power anomalies, such as harmonics, high voltage transients and surges, are not as obvious as blackouts, but can cause serious equipment performance and reliability problems that may arise several months later.

 Furthermore, generator backup systems fall short of the power quality demanded by sensitive laboratory instruments.
 Generator systems are unable to protect against poor power quality, have unstable output frequencies and create switchover dropouts when the utility power is lost.